Byron/gitoxide/DEVELOPMENT.md

           view to also contain packs.
 Ideally that happens on demand though… right now indices and packs are quite coupled so maybe this has to go away.
         - If there are views, these really should be per-thread because only then we can turn RwLocks/Mutexes into RefCells for mutation of the internal view, which is then also specific to the access pattern of the actual reader _and_ will be discarded when done (as opposed to a shared view in the Repository which lives much longer).
-          Or in other words, `Policy` implementation could optionally be thread-safe, whereas the acutal object repo is not, but the policy could be shared then if behind `Borrow`.
+          Or in other words, `Policy` implementation could optionally be thread-safe, whereas the actual object repo is not, but the policy could be shared then if behind `Borrow`.
+          Doing this would also mean that the Repository doesn't even have a repository anymore, but just a `pack::Policy`.
    - **in the clear**
       - `Repository`  and `Easy…` are parameterized over the `pack::Policy`
          - There should be type-defs for typical setups